kestra-io/docs/content/blogs/2024-MM-DD-comparing-data-orchestrators.md

 ![The data orchestration workflow by Federico Trotta](/blogs/2024-MM-DD-comparing-data-orchestrators/data_orchestration.png)

 And while doing so, data engineers manage the following activities:
-- **Scheduling tasks**: Automatically running tasks at the right time.
+- **Scheduling tasks**: Automating the execution of data pipelines at specific times or intervals to ensure that data is processed promptly and ready for analysis.
+This involves setting up precise triggers, managing time zones, and accommodating varying data availability windows to keep processes running without manual intervention.
-- **Handling dependencies**: Ensuring tasks run in the correct order.
+- **Handling dependencies**: Managing the complex relationships between tasks in a data pipeline, ensuring each step is executed in the correct order.
+This involves dealing with task interdependencies, so upstream data transformations are completed before downstream tasks kick in, preventing data quality issues or bottlenecks.
-- **Monitoring workflows**: Keeping an eye on processes to catch and fix issues promptly.
+- **Monitoring workflows**: Continuously tracking the status of tasks and pipelines to ensure they run as expected.
+This includes setting up real-time alerts for failures, logging performance metrics, and providing visibility into resource usage, so engineers can respond to issues before they disrupt the flow of data.
-- **Error handling**: Automatically managing retries and failures.
+- **Error handling**: Automatically detecting, logging, and responding to failures in the workflow.
+Whether it's a timeout, a data source becoming unavailable, or a transformation failure, this process includes retries, fallback mechanisms, and custom error logic to ensure workflows continue with minimal disruption.
-- **Resource management**: Efficiently allocating computational resources.
+- **Resource management**: Efficiently allocating computing power, memory, and storage across different tasks and systems to maximize performance without overspending on infrastructure.
+This often involves dynamic scaling, load balancing, and optimizing workflows to minimize resource waste and ensure that each task gets the resources it needs when it needs them.

 So, in essence, data orchestration ensures data pipelines run smoothly, efficiently, and without errors, freeing you up to focus on more strategic tasks.

 ## Data Orchestration VS ETL Management
-While both data orchestration and ETL (Extract, Transform, Load) management are critical components of data processing, they serve different purposes.
+While both data orchestration and ETL management are critical components of data processing, they serve different purposes.
 As they may be confused, here are some takeaways that explain their differences:
 - **Scope**:
-    - **ETL management**: Primarily focused on moving data between systems through a predefined set of operations—extracting data from a source, transforming it into the required structure, and loading it into a destination.
+    - **ETL management**: Primarily focused on moving data between systems through a predefined set of operations — extracting data from a source, transforming it into the required structure, and loading it into a destination.
 It tends to focus on structured data and typically targets a data warehouse for analytical use cases.
     - **Data orchestration**: Encompasses a broader scope that includes not only ETL but also task scheduling, dependency management, real-time streaming, and interactions between multiple data systems, including cloud services, data lakes, and various storage layers.
 So, basically, orchestration ensures the entire data pipeline functions cohesively.

 - **Flexibility**: